 2. Return on equity and debt

-CEO Martin Mucci has been at the job for almost a year.
-Before that, he was the senior vice president of operations for several years.
+CEO Martin Mucci has only been at the job since 2010.
+But before that he helped run the bulk of its business operations for eight years.

 The Foolish conclusion